pecca86/armo-recipe-finder/README.md

 # armo-recipe-finder
-And API for CRUD operations on recipes.
+An API for CRUD operations on recipes.